Overview#

 An often confusing aspect of this soft model is that gradual contact slip cannot be avoided.
 Similarly, frictional joints will gradually yield under gravity.
 This is not because the solver is unable to prevent slip, in the sense of reaching the friction cone or friction loss limit, but because it is not trying to prevent slip in the first place.
 Recall that larger force against a given constraint must result in larger acceleration.
 If slip were to be fully suppressed, this key property would have to be violated.
 So if you see gradual slip in your simulation, the intuitive explanation may be that the friction is insufficient, but that is rarely the case in MuJoCo.
 Instead the solref and solimp parameter vectors need to be adjusted in order to reduce this effect.
 Increasing constraint impedance (first two elements of solimp) as well as the global mjModel.opt.impratio setting can be particularly effective.
 Such adjustment often requires smaller time steps to keep the simulation stable, because they make the nonlinear dynamics more difficult to integrate numerically.
 Slip is also reduced by the Newton solver which is more accurate in general.

 For situations where it is desirable to suppress slip completely, there is a second noslip solver which runs after the main solver.
 It updates the contact forces in friction dimensions by disregarding constraint softness.
 When this option is used however, MuJoCo is no longer solving the convex optimization problem it was designed to solve, and the simulation may become less robust.
 Thus using the Newton solver with elliptic friction cones and large value of impratio is the recommended way of reducing slip.
+For more detailed recommendations, see preventing slip in the Modeling chapter.

 Types, names, ids#